-When you’re the parent company of multiple brands around the world (and investing in new acquisitions all the time), it can be a balancing act to know how to manage your global tech stack.
+When you’re the parent company of multiple brands around the world (and investing in new acquisitions all the time), it can be a balancing act to know how to build a tech stack and manage it across your global brands.

 Should you enforce a particular set of tools globally?
 Or should you let each of your businesses build or buy their own solutions as their individual geographies and needs dictate?